26 women-owned brands for all your everyday essentials - CNN Underscored

 Stasher

 If you’re not familiar with Stasher, your whole life is about to change.
 Kat Nouri founded the brand to create an innovative solution to all the single-use plastic waste her family was producing.
-Now, Stasher carries reusable, non-toxic silicone storage bags in various sizes from Pocket to Mega for eco-friendly storage made easy.
-You’re going to want this Mixed Bag Bundle ($61.99; stasherbag.com) that includes sandwich and snack sizes that are versatile from lunchtime to leftovers.
-Did we mention they’re microwave and dishwasher-safe too?
+Now Stasher carries reusable, nontoxic silicone storage bags in various sizes, from Pocket to Mega, for eco-friendly storage made easy.
+You’re going to want this Mixed Bag Bundle ($61.99; stasherbag.com) that includes sandwich and snack sizes that are versatile for everything from lunchtime to leftovers.
+Did we mention they’re microwave- and dishwasher-safe too?

 Drunk Girl Designs